 What's the meaning of the phrase 'Colour up'?

-To blush or turn red in the face.
+To colour up is to blush or turn red in the face.

 What's the origin of the phrase 'Colour up'?